-- Air-to-air heat pumps – Extracts heat from the outside air through a fans to deliver cool air to your home during winter.
+- Air-to-air heat pumps: extracts heat from the outside air through fans to deliver cool air to your home during winter.
 In the winter it can air conditioning system in the summer, where the pump is reversed to provide cool air.
 They cannot provide hot water

 Air source heat pumps are fantastic alternatives towards achieving a greener and sustainable home:

-- Low Carbon Emission – They provide a low carbon footprint in the environment thus reducing carbon dioxide emissions from 1,600 kg to 3,500 kg per year depending on the heating system you are switching from
+- Low Carbon Emission: they provide a low carbon footprint in the environment thus reducing carbon dioxide emissions from 1,600 to 3,500 kg per year depending on the heating system you are switching from

 When looking at the efficiency of air source heat pumps, one must also think in terms of their design and how it benefits long term use:

 - Cooling and Heating System: air source heat pumps can both be used as a cooling and heating alternative depending on the time of year.